-The Talking Plant Science lecture series showcases experts from different disciplines to explore the challenges, discoveries and transformations impacting plant science globally.
+The Talking Plant Science seminar series showcases experts from different disciplines to explore the challenges, discoveries and transformations impacting plant science globally.

 Presented by The ARC Centre of Excellence for Plant Success in Nature and Agriculture, this public lecture series explores diverse topics to help join the dots between different approaches and transform plant science for the next generation.